72nd/fastapi-nocodb/README.md

 6. Document the NocoDB model in the Readme
 7. Use a [Favicon Generator](https://realfavicongenerator.net/) and copy the output into `static/img`
 8. Modify the metadata in the header of `templates/base.html.jinja2`
+9. Create a Open Graph image and save it to `static/img/open_graph.png`

 ## Installation